 Mortgage Interest Rate - The percentage rate lenders charge for mortgage loans; shown on the note signed at closing.

-in their name prior to selling to a broker for investor purchase.
+Mortgagee - The lender originating and closing the mortgage loan in their name prior to selling to a broker for investor purchase.

 Mortgagor - The borrower signing the note in a mortgage loan process.